Austria names its first female chancellor

 Bierlein, the head of the country's highest court, was appointed following the fall of the right-wing coalition in a corruption scandal.

-President Alexander Van der Bellen announced the appointment from the Chancellery in Vienna on Thursday.
+President Alexander Van der Bellen announced the appointment Thursday from the Chancellery in Vienna.

 "The Constitution is the foundation of our Democracy.
 Therein lies the duty of the President to seek a Chancellor, and this is what is taking place today," Van der Bellen said.
 "It is my pleasure, ladies and gentlemen, to introduce to you Dr. Brigitte Bierlein, the current sitting president of the Austrian Constitutional Court and whose Chancellorship I will be confirming in the upcoming days."